vlayer-xyz/vlayer/README.md

 Data is deserialized by host with `EVMInput.into_env()` function.
 Additionally, this method verifies header hashes (current and ancestors). `StateDb::new` calculates bytecodes hashes and storage roots.

+##### Verifictaion of input data

-Hence, validation of data correctness is split between:
+The guest is required to verify all data provided by the host.
+Validation of data correctness is split between multiple functions:
+- `EVMInput.into_env` verifies:
+    - equality of subsequent ancestor block hashes
-- `MPT` function calls - merkle proofs of state and storage
+    - equality of header.state_root and actual state_root
+- `StateDb::new` calculates:
-- `EVMInput.into_env()` - blocks hashes
+    - smart contracts bytecode hashes
-- `StateDb::new ` - bytecodes hashes and storage roots
+    - storage roots
+- `MerkleTrie::from_rlp_nodes` effectively verifies merkle proofs by:
+    - Calculating the hash of each node
+    - Reconstructing the tree in `MerkleTrie::resolve_trie`

+And ofcourse

 ```mermaid
 classDiagram